nicksessa/Time-of-Legends/2. Game Rules/Equipment/General Store.md

 | Torches | Y | Y | Y | Y | 4 | 25 Each. | - | 1d6 Torches available.
 See notes. |
 | Trance Stone | Y | Y | Y | Y | 7 | 300 | 75 | If your Warrior does nothing, including move, for one turn, and there are no Monsters on the board, he enters a trance and regains 1 Wound. |

 # Description

+## Relics

+Relics allow you to reroll a single roll.

+## Plans

+Each plan has a value (1-6).
+You may spend a plan to adjust the die to the value of the plan, instead of rolling.
+You can have any number of plans.

 ## Bandages